-The GCI has a long history with decorated surfaces beginning with its inaugural field project in 1986, which undertook conservation of the wall paintings in the Tomb of Nefertari in Egypt’s Valley of the Queens.
+The Getty Conservation Institute has a lengthy history of working in the area of decorated surfaces beginning with our inaugural field project in 1986, which undertook the conservation of the wall paintings in the Tomb of Nefertari in Egypt’s Valley of the Queens.